Anna Salai: History

-Anna Salai can be traced from at least the early 17th century, and has its origins in a cart track which was used by the European employees of the British East India Company to travel from the factory at Fort St George to the holy town of St Thomas Mount where the apostle St Thomas was crucified.
+Anna Salai can be traced from at least the early 17th century, and has its origins in a cart track which was used by the European employees of the British East India Company to travel from the factory at Fort St George to the town of St Thomas Mount where the apostle St Thomas is believed to have been martyred, according to Christian belief.
 The road, in its present form, took shape during the time of Charles Macartney who served as Governor of Madras.
 With the construction of Marmalong Bridge in 1724, the road started gaining prominence.
 In the following years, the road became part of the city's central business district which originally covered only George Town.
 Today, most of Chennai's business and corporate offices are located on Anna Salai.

 In the 1700s, the road was lined with garden houses and large colonial mansions with balconies and verandas set amidst lush gardens.
 By the 1800s, Mount Road has become the traders' area of the city of Madras while First Line Beach in Georgetown remained the seat of processing, shipping and manufacturing businesses.
 However, the business activities of Mount Road was responsible for the city's economic growth.
 Several giant firms had beginnings on Mount Road, from the Amalgamations group to the TVS group.
 The road's proximity to the Government House, the home of the Governor, and the palaces of the Nawabs of Arcot resulted in several firms selling cars and other luxury goods setting up shops on the road.
 Simpson & Co, which moved to its current location opposite Government Estate after 1875, began building carriages and coaches and then cars.
 In the early 1900s, the road became the entertainment hub for the British.
 In 1903, the first steam-driven car was taken for its debut drive on Mount Road.
 To overcome the Great Depression of the 1930s, Simpon's introduced the hire purchase system for cars and trucks.
 In the 1930s, the TVS group, which was a travel operator in mofussil areas, was established in Madras by acquiring the Madras Auto Service property.
 In the 1940s, Anantharamakrishnan helped with the formation of Amalgamations & Co.
 The city's first skyscraper, the LIC Building, was built on Anna Salai in 1959.
 Several major firms were then established, namely, Spencers & Co, Victoria Family Hotel (the present location of the Indian Overseas Bank Headquarters) and Higginbothams.